When we postpone or adjourn hearings

 Postponing or adjourning a hearing may cause inconvenience to people who have made themselves available to attend and give evidence on the original hearing dates, and who may be unable to attend a hearing at a later date.

-Postponing a hearing may allow a nurse or midwife who is unable to attend original hearing dates, to attend a future hearing and give their evidence in person.
+Postponing a hearing may allow a nurse, midwife or nursing associate, who is unable to attend original hearing dates, to attend a future hearing and give their evidence in person.
 For example, due to short term ill health or other commitments that were arranged before they were informed of the hearing date.

-Where consideration is being given to granting an adjournment, the panel should only make the decision to adjourn if no injustice is caused to the parties, and after hearing representations from us and the nurse or midwife, or their representative (where present) and after taking advice from the legal assessor.4
+Where consideration is being given to granting an adjournment, the panel should only make the decision to adjourn if no injustice is caused to the parties, and after hearing representations from us and the nurse, midwife or nursing associate, or their representative (where present) and after taking advice from the legal assessor.5

 If an adjournment is granted, the panel shall also consider whether to impose an interim order.

-The panel will ask for representations from us and the nurse or midwife, or their representative (where present).
+The panel will ask for representations from us and the nurse, midwife or nursing associate, or their representative (where present).
 The panel will deliberate in private and announce the decision, providing reasons.
-We will send a notification of the decision to the nurse or midwife.5
+We will send a notification of the decision to the nurse, midwife or nursing associate.7

 1 Rule 32(1) of the Nursing and Midwifery Council (Fitness to Practise) Rules 2004 ('the Rules')